rchillyard/Comparer/README.md

     case class Date(year: Int, month: Int, day: Int)

-Note that this is just the same as a previous _Date_, except that we no longer need to extend _Ordering_.
+Note that this (the case class) is just the same as the previous _Date_.

     object Date {
       implicit val dateComparer: Comparer[Date] = {